ALL Metrics

 Inclusion criteria

-The inclusion criteria for this study are elderly patients aged 60 years or above who have been diagnosed with at least one chronic disease and can provide informed consent.
+The inclusion criteria for this study are elderly patients aged 60 years or above who have been diagnosed with at least one chronic disease and can provide informed consent and have been using medication for at least three months.

 Exclusion criteria